Visitor Requirements and Responsibilities

 Visitation hours and Duration.

 Every Sunday from 1:00PM – 5:00PM CST. unless otherwise communicated.
-Please remember that visitation is a privilege for our residents and will be taken away as a result of any violation of our policies.
+Please remember that visitation is a privilege for our residents and visitors and can be taken away permanently as a result of any violation of our policies.

 When you Arrive